Build Environment

 - stage3

-Specify the Dockerfile using the pipeline.docker.build parameter.
+Specify the path of a Dockerfile through the build parameter.

 # VOLUME in the Image